waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TRUST MAP DATA OVER MARKERS:** My own markers can be wrong due to hallucinations or outdated information.
 The raw map data (WALLs, FLOORs, etc.) is the source of truth.
 If a marker contradicts the map, the map is correct.
 - **Warp Coordinate Hallucination:** I incorrectly identified a navigation target as a warp when no warp existed at those coordinates.
 I must always verify a warp's existence in the `Game State Information -> Map Events -> Warps` list before setting `is_warp: true` in my navigation goals.
 - **Warp Coordinate Hallucination:** I incorrectly identified a navigation target as a warp when no warp existed at those coordinates.
 I must always verify a warp's existence in the `Game State Information -> Map Events -> Warps` list before setting `is_warp: true` in my navigation goals.
+- **Teacher in Olivine Pokémon Center:** Mentioned a person in CIANWOOD CITY across the sea who brags about a rare POKéMON.